music-encoding/guidelines/_guidelines-v4/03-metadata/09-headerusecases/02-headerextendedmetadata.md

 {% include desc elem="extMeta" %}

-The {% include link elem="extMeta" %} element may contain text and any number of well-formed XML fragments, XML comments, and CDATA sections, except for MEI markup, which is prohibited.
+The {% include link elem="extMeta" %} element may be contained by {% include link elem="expression" %}, {% include link elem="item" %}, {% include link elem="manifestation" %}, {% include link elem="work" %} and {% include link elem="meiHead" %} elements.
+It may include text and any number of well-formed XML fragments, XML comments, and CDATA sections, except for MEI markup, which is prohibited.
 The document element of each fragment must explicitly declare its namespace.

 {% include mei example="header/header-sample075.xml" valid="" %}